rogin/Snippets/Connect/Mirth.md

 ## Channel development tips

+### "Include Filter/Transformer"

+If you are queuing on a destination and it makes sense for your workflow, select "Include Filter/Transformer" in the queue settings.
+Then that script will execute in the queue thread(s) instead of the source's. (_narupley_)

+### Destination Set Filtering

+Given many destinations where most of them get filtered: to improve performance, you can instead use "Destination Set Filtering" in your source transformer.
+You can decide which destinations to exclude, and then those will not be committed to the database in the first place.
+That can greatly reduce the database load for a channel.
+This is described in the "Best Practices" section of the User Guide. (_narupley_)

+Summary for using this is

+1. create an additional channel at the end that is set to throw so admins review
+1. Default your removeAllExcept to the above channel
+1. Log a 'reason for filter' text
+1. be sure to

-* Set your response data type to RAW.
+### Set your response data type to RAW

 That will force your response transformer code to always execute no matter what. (_joshm_ 7 Dec 2022)

-** user's code to error after X send attempts was failing, needed the above [to resolve](https://github.com/nextgenhealthcare/connect/discussions/4795).
-(29 Dec 2022)
+This [resolved](https://github.com/nextgenhealthcare/connect/discussions/4795) a user's code problem: error after X send attempts.

+### Prefer destination queueing

-* Prefer destination queueing over source queueing as source queueing will take a performance hit on deployment with its message recovery.
+Prefer destination queueing over source queueing as source queueing will take a performance hit on deployment with its message recovery.
 See [here](https://gist.github.com/jonbartels/675b164000bfedd29a0a5f2d841d92fa). (forgot who provided this)

+### Set the incoming data type to RAW for all http listeners

-* _agermano_: 'For all http listeners, since you can’t trust the sender to send the correct thing, set the incoming data type to RAW.'
+_agermano_: 'For all http listeners, since you can’t trust the sender to send the correct thing, set the incoming data type to RAW.'
 For example, given a HTTP Listener expecting HL7, Mirth attempts to serialize and pukes on invalid data.
 To allow a cleaner response message to be returned when various blank/invalid data is provided, set the incoming data type to RAW.
 Once validated, manually call the serializer for the desired data type.
 (User had an issue checking for blank HL7 data, so he needed this option.)

-* another option to above by _jonb_ and _agermano_
+Another option to above by _jonb_ and _agermano_

 1. Source raw inbound; source hl7 outbound.
-2. In the source transformer - check message len, if its zero or not HL7 or whatever.
+1. In the source transformer - check message len, if its zero or not HL7 or whatever.
-3. If its blank - then call destinationSet.removeAll(). this is superior to a filter; build a response messsage with the HTTP error you want; do some logging.
+1. If its blank - then call destinationSet.removeAll(). this is superior to a filter; build a response message with the HTTP error you want; do some logging.
-4. If its not blank call the HL7 serializer and parse the message.
+1. If its not blank call the HL7 serializer and parse the message.
 Send it out of the source transformer. wrap the serializer call in a try/catch to send back a meaningful error message when the message is not blank, but fails serialization
-5. Destination takes hl7 as input so when the destination does actual work its got HL7.
+1. Destination takes hl7 as input so when the destination does actual work its got HL7.

 For #2 and #3 above, whether you use the source filter or destinationSet.removeAll() in the source transformer depends on whether you want your message to show as filtered or sent.